-In January 2023, the first LNG fuel ferry in Japan will go into service.
-Mitsui O.S.K.
-Lines entrusted the construction of two ships in 2019 to Mitsubishi Shipbuilding Co., Ltd., one of which will be operated by Ferry Sunflower Limited on the route between Osaka and Beppu.
+In January 2023, the first LNG fuel ferry in Japan went into service.
+This ship is one of two ships which Mitsui O.S.K.
+Lines ordered the construction to Mitsubishi Shipbuilding Co., Ltd., in 2019, and began to be operated on the route between Osaka and Beppu by MOL Sunflower Ltd.

 This ship is the first Japanese ferry to be equipped with a high-performance dual-fuel engine that can use both LNG and heavy oil A as fuel.
-It has excellent environmental performance, with carbon dioxide emissions reduced by about 25%, sulfur oxide (SOx) emissions reduced to zero, and nitrogen oxide (NOx) emissions expected to be reduced by about 85%.
-With a length of 199.9m and width of 28m, and a gross tonnage of approximately 17,300, this ferry will be able to carry up to 716 passengers, 137 13-meter trucks and 100 passenger cars at a speed of 22.5 knots.
+It has excellent environmental performance, with carbon dioxide emissions reduced by about 25%, sulfur oxide (SOx) emissions reduced to zero, and nitrogen oxide (NOx) emissions reduced by about 80%.
+With a length of 199.9m and width of 28m, and a gross tonnage of 17,114, this ferry is able to carry up to 716 passengers, 137 13-meter trucks and 100 passenger cars at a speed of 22.5 knots.
 In comparison to existing vessels that have been operating on the Osaka-Beppu route since 1997, the number of trucks loaded in the vehicle compartment has been significantly increased (existing vessels can carry 92 13-meter trucks), and the drivers' room has been enhanced as part of a modal shift (transitioning from transporting cargo by truck to the use of ships and railways that have a smaller environmental burden).

-LNG powered ferry Sunflower Kurenai harbored in Osaka shortly before commencing service (December 2022) Source: Provided by Ferry Sunflower Ltd.
+LNG powered ferry Sunflower Kurenai harbored in Osaka shortly before commencing service (December 2022)

+Source: Provided by MOL Sunflower Ltd.